 Step 4.
 Click on the Reset Device option and the reset process will begin.

 The process we just described is going to be slightly different if you have a Samsung phone, as the reset functions are located in the General Management tab that can be accessed by opening the Settings tab.

 All other differences are most nomenclatural since the feature that starts the hard reset is called Erase all data instead of Factory Data Reset, but they perform the same function.
 Like all other Android users, the owners of Samsung devices have to insert the PIN code in order to initiate a hard reset.

 In case an update or malfunctioning software is preventing you from accessing the Settings app and restoring the device to the factory settings, you can use the phone’s hardware to access the Recovery Mode.

-However, you should take into account that your device may be protected by the feature called Factory Reset Protection that was introduced by Google a few years ago with the aim of preventing hard resets of stolen phones.
+However, you should take into account that your device may be protected by the feature called Factory Reset Protection which was introduced by Google a few years ago with the aim of preventing hard resets of stolen phones.
 Consequently, you will be required to sign-in to your Google account, and if you fail to do so, you won’t be able to finish the setup.